How to Create a Thriving Freelance Program: Know Your Why

 Professional freelance writer and published author of five books.
 She works globally with small and enterprise organizations, experts, and thought leaders.

-How to Create a Thriving Freelance Program, Part 1: Know Your Why
+How to Create a Thriving Freelance Program: Know Your Why

 Savvy companies are adapting to global workplace transformations by engaging new talent pools, especially freelancers and remote talent.
 Yet many organizations fail to engage freelancers with a comprehensive, strategic approach.
 The decision to leverage freelancers raised fundamental questions about what work an organization does and who completes it.
 How can a company create a powerful freelance program?
 Start with Why.